 I should have.
 She was right on, and listening to her would have saved me a lot of future aggravation.

 Eventually the silence got better, and I started hearing God again.
-I still had not learned to rest, though.
+The “feels” returned gradually, a little bit at a time.
+I had persevered through this period of hiddenness.
+But … I still had not learned to rest.

 Fast forward a few years.

 I was in a new storm; a financial storm that lasted for years.
 My husband and I had bought a new house in a safer neighborhood without selling the first one beforehand.
 We assumed that, since the Lord was on our side, He would sell the first one for us right away.